Fighting Suicidal Thoughts

 9. Call for an ambulance.

-Once things are a bit more settled, it is important that you address the cause or causes of your suicidal thoughts in as far as possible, for example, a mental disorder such as depression or alcohol dependence, a difficult life situation, or painful memories.
-Discuss this with your physician or another healthcare professional, who will help you to identify the most appropriate form of help available.
+For the longer term, try to address the cause or causes of your suicidal thoughts in as far as possible.
+Discuss this with your doctor or another health professional, who will help you to identify and access the most appropriate forms of support.

-See also my related article, Coping with Self-Harm
+You might also be interested my related article, Coping with Self-Harm